 Black Market Vintage

 Black Market Vintage is the punk rock granddaddy of Toronto vintage stores, both in age - at 34 years young - and in sheer size.
-Toronto's tinsel-and-string-lights-coated temple to all things secondhand takes up roughly 7,000 densely-packed square feet in a basement space on Queen West.
+Toronto's tinsel-and-string-lights-coated temple to all things secondhand takes up roughly 7,000 densely-packed square feet in a space on Queen West.

 Its street presence on the northwest corner of Queen and John is small, but shoppers are inevitably drawn in in by the cheery yellow "$10 for everything!" sign wedged into the front door, following the swirl-painted staircase down a rabbit hole into a sea of flannels, denim jackets, frothy vintage dresses, patches, buttons and screenprinted tees.
 (And yes, everything really is $10 or less.)